ecoiahq/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: >-
-      Tell us a bit about your goals, and we’ll create a strategy to amplify your impact.
+      Tell us a bit about your business goals, and we’ll create a strategy to amplify your impact.
     text: >
       We’re here to help you amplify your mission, engage your audience, and create lasting impact.
 Whether you're a nonprofit, ethical brand, media